 Anytime you are at risk with a serious injury, you should always seek immediate medical attention with your doctor, and once you are diagnosed with a concussion, your physician may recommend seeing a physical therapist who will help you recover quickly and safely.

 We feel like we have the best physical therapists around.
 Did you know you don’t need a referral to get help from a Physical Therapist?
 Direct access is available for you, please call us and set up an evaluation so we can help get you back on your feet.
-In Orange County we offer Physical Therapy in Chester, Goshen, Monroe, Port Jervis, and Montogmery.
-Westchester County has Physical Therapy in Armonk, Bedford, and Hawthorne.
-In Ulster County we offer Physical Therapy in Wallkill, while in Sullivan County you can get Physical Therapy in Ferndale.
-To round out our 12 locations in New York, those living in Rockland County can go to Physical Therapy in New City as well as Pomona.
-If you happen to live in PA, we also have Physical Therapy in Milford and Dingmans Ferry of Pike County.
+In Orange County we offer Physical Therapy in Chester, Goshen, Monroe, Port Jervis, and Montgomery.
+Dutchess County has Physical Therapy in Fishkill and Rhinebeck and Westchester County has Physical Therapy in Armonk, Bedford, Hawthorne, and Cortlandt Manor.
+In Ulster County we offer Physical Therapy in Wallkill, New Paltz, and Woodstock while in Sullivan County you can get Physical Therapy in Liberty.
+To round out our 19 locations in New York, those living in Rockland County can go to Physical Therapy in New City as well as Pomona.
+If you happen to live in PA, we also have Physical Therapy in Milford and Dingmans Ferry of Pike County, Allentown and Bethlehem in Lehigh County, and Honesdale in Wayne County.
 Give us a call today!